AmpersandTarski/documentation/modeling/transaction theory.md

 RELATION substack :: NonEmptySubstack -> Stack
 RULE 'EmptyStack' = I[Stack] - I[NonEmptyStack]
 -- implicit rule: element EmptyStack exists
-RULE 'TopStack';V[Stack] = 'TopStack';substack*
+RELATION topStack :: ONE -> Stack
--- implicit rule: element TopStack exists
+RULE topStack;V[Stack] = topStack;substack*
 ```

 Both relations are functions, so every nonempty stack has an item and a substack.
 The first rule states that there is precisely one stack that is not nonempty, and it is the EmptyStack.
 Typing ensures that the EmptyStack can have no substacks.
-The second rule states that every stack is (transitively) a substack of the 'TopStack'.
-Consequently, the empty stack is (transitively) a substack of the 'TopStack', hence all stacks are free of cycles.
+The second rule states that every stack is (transitively) a substack of the topStack.
+Consequently, the empty stack is (transitively) a substack of the topStack, hence all stacks are free of cycles.

 If we add an interface to this example, we will be able to describe stacks at run-time.
 They do not necessarily behave as stacks.
 For instance, we can change items that are not at the head of a stack.